tangalbert919/iDroidDS/README.md

 # nds4droid
 nds4droid is a free (including ad-free) open source Nintendo DS emulator for Android smartphones.
-It is based off of [DeSmuME](https://en.wikipedia.org/wiki/DeSmuME) and has a wide variety of options for balancing performance and accuracy.
-In addition, it has been translated into several languages.
-Enjoy!
+It is based off of [DeSmuME](https://en.wikipedia.org/wiki/DeSmuME) 0.9.10, which is very old.

+This is the v47 branch.
+All updates are to be made in the v48 or master branch.